semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=PPPe" border="0" frameBorder="0" width="100%" height="432"></iframe>

 In short, `focus-metavariable: $X` is not a pattern in itself, it does not perform any matching, it only focuses the matching on the code already bound to `$X` by other patterns.
 Whereas `pattern: $X` matches `$X` against your code (and in this context, `$X` only matches expressions)!

+You can also focus multiple metavariables at once by specifying them in a list within a `focus-metavariable`.
+This will highlight all of the regions that are captured by the metavariables being focused.

+<iframe src="https://semgrep.dev/embed/editor?snippet=493E" border="0" frameBorder="0" width="100%" height="432"></iframe>

+However, note that this is different than using multiple `focus-metavariable`s.
+Because `focus-metavariable` _has_ to be directly under a `patterns`, using multiple `focus-metavariable`s will cause Semgrep to find the overlapping region of all of the focused code (see example below).

+<iframe src="https://semgrep.dev/embed/editor?snippet=Pwzq" border="0" frameBorder="0" width="100%" height="432"></iframe>

 ### `metavariable-regex`